okkur/syna/exampleSite/content/fragments/copyright/index.md

 title = "Copyright"
 +++

-Copyright fragment is used to show the copyright information, tributes and extra links.
+Copyright fragment is used to show the copyright information, attribution and extra links.